pampers6988/Credit_Risk_Analysis/README.md

 ## Summary
 Credit Risk Resampling machine learning models predictive ability to predict bad loans is inadquate and not recommended for use based on the low precision and F1 scores.
-Credit risk ensemble machine learning similarly yeidled low precision and F1 scores, noting that random forest classifier withAdaBoost did a bit better than without.
+Credit risk ensemble machine learning similarly yeidled low precision and F1 scores.
+The performance of Random Forest Classifier, with and without AdaBoost did not perform well.
+The F1 scores were low for both due to a low precision or recall but the random forest classifier withAdaBoost did a bit better than without.
+The performance of these models is not sufficient and should not be used.